 If a supervisor violates the professional boundaries of their relationship with an intern an administrative review of the situation will be conducted.
 Members of the larger institutions will be involved, as necessary.
-The supervisor may be subject to disciplinary action by the Clinic Director of University Behavioral Medicine and Psychiatry or Dean of West Virginia University's School of Medicine - Eastern Division.
+The supervisor may be subject to disciplinary action by the Clinic Director of BMP, the chair of the department of Behavioral Medicine & Psychiatry-Martinsburg, or Dean of West Virginia University's School of Medicine - Eastern Division.